arungudelli/python.shiksha/content/en/tips/limiting-float-upto-2-places.md

 13.5  &  25.758
 ```

-## Methods of limiting float up to 2 decimal places in Python
+## Limiting float up to 2 decimal places in Python

 Now let's dive deep into detail of the methods